 Review the Debt-to-Income Ratio for a Mortgage

-If you are listed on a mortgage, even as a co-borrower with a relative, then that monthly payment is factored into your debt-to-income ratio when you apply for another loan.
+If you are listed on a mortgage, even as a co-borrower with a relative, then that monthly payment -- plus property tax and homeowners insurance -- is factored into your debt-to-income ratio when you apply for another loan.
 The way a debt-to-income ratio works, the higher your debt expense, the lower the mortgage amount you can afford.

-For example, if your relative loses his or her job, you may be required to make that mortgage payment.
+Even if you only pay part of the mortgage and you are a co-borrower on paper only, lenders include the full monthly housing expense in your debt-to-income ratio because you are legally responsible for the loan and property.
+For example, if your relative loses their job, you may be required to make that mortgage payment.
 I am not suggesting that is going to happen but that is the position lenders take from a risk standpoint.

-The only way to have to have your relative's income included when you apply for the other loan is to have her or him listed as a co-borrower on the loan application.
-If he or she is listed as a co-borrower, the lender also includes his or her monthly gross income (and debt) to determine what size loan you qualify for.
+The only way to have to have your relative's income included when you apply for the other loan is to have them listed as a co-borrower on that loan application.
+If they are listed as a co-borrower, the lender also includes their monthly gross income (and debt) to determine what size loan you qualify for.

 Use our MORTGAGE QUALIFICATION CALCULATOR to determine the mortgage you can afford based on your monthly gross income and debt expense